torrancebuild/prodaimvp/README.md

 ### Common Issues

 **"AI service not configured"**
-- Check your Hugging Face API key
+- Check your Anthropic API key
-- Verify the key has read permissions
+- Confirm billing/credits are active on your Anthropic account
 - Ensure no extra spaces in `.env.local`

 **"Failed to load history"**